marknewan/newan-plugins/README.md

 * Death prediction
     * Immediately hide larva that are predicted to die
+    * Determined by a combination of combat xp gained and hitsplat damage each tick
+    * Typically can predicate death 1-3 ticks before server confirmation
-* Basic highlighting for outline, tile, and hull
+* Highlighting for outline, tile, hull, and clickbox
     * Highlighting is hidden when a larva is predicted to die
 * Recolor menu entries for larva names for easy identification
 * Hide overheads for melee, range, and magic demonic larva
+* Draw names above npcs for alternative identification
 * Remove ugly spawn animation

 ### Contribution